Marvelkind

 Over the next two years, they worked with David Baker and Justin Rickles, a.k.a.
 J-Rick. on their debut EP Mini.
 Mini was released on Throwrug Records and received a fair amount of critical acclaim.

 It features guest vocals from Lucky Boys Confusion guitarist/vocalist Adam Krier.

 The band toured over the next few months and officially relocated to Chicago, IL where they built a home recording studio and began working on their second release.
 They contributed a version of "Trouble" for the Material Issue compilation cd Just What This World Needs, as well as a Christmas single on their own Crashfinder Records.
 The songs have since been re-released by Volunteer Records on the Holiday Heart benefit CD.

 Conquering the Universe Chorus Verse was the band's first full-length album and was released in 2001.

 In January 2002 Singer, Benjamin Hughes, relocated to Los Angeles, CA. and the band went on a temporary hiatus.
 Members Aaron Miller, and David Golitko, went on to form Assassins.
 Over the next few years they managed to continue recording and released their second full-length album State of the Artificial in late 2007.

+Sometime around 2009 Aaron Miller relocated to Los Angeles and immediately began working with Benjamin Hughes on an ambitious new project, Bishop v.
+Spy.
+A two-piece music and visual art installation, that consisted of both live and pre-recorded elements of sound and vision.
+The concept was to simultaneously entertain, and create an open dialogue, discussing the aspects and merits of modern musical groups, who use pre-recordings in live performances.
+Due to the extensive setup of projectors, screens, lights and musical equipment, Bishop v Spy (BvS) would forgo traditional music venues for Galleries, Film Festivals, Movie Theaters, Art Parties and events.
+BvS would make a concerted effort masking what was happening in their mysterious setup, pushing boundaries and blurring lines of Man and/or Machine.
+This illusion posed further inquiry as to the importance put upon artists to unrealistic and unnecessary standards of traditional musicianship, live or on recording.
+BvS proved that quality, integrity, or the "purity" was, like all art, entirely a subjective, and was left up to the individual and eventually history to decide.

+They released one E.P.
+14" that was intended on being a double 7" on their very own label, Crashfinder Records.